Winter Flu Jab Services

 What protection will the flu jab provide?

-No vaccine is 100 percent effective, but being vaccinated is likely to give you effective protection against the three strains of flu virus contained in the vaccination.
+No vaccine is 100 percent effective, but being vaccinated is likely to give you effective protection against the strains of flu virus contained in the vaccination.
 This includes swine flu.
-It takes 14-21 days for the vaccination to become fully effective.
+Following the vaccination, it takes 14-21 days for protection to start.

 Our pharmacist will inject the vaccine into the muscle of your upper arm.
 As with all medicines, there may be some side effects which should disappear on their own in a day or two.
 The most common side effects include: